livz/livz.github.io/_tips/MacOS-sandbox.md

 Below we'll test a few basic examples of restrictions we can apply to an unterusted app.
 Basically, sandboxing is done using the ```sandbox-exec``` utility, which is wrapper that calls ```sandbox_init (3)``` before a ```fork``` and ```exec```.

-For in-depth information, the referenced baper by Dionysus Blazakis, although from 2011, does an excellent job of decribing the sandboxing process from a reerse engineer's perspective.
+For in-depth information, the referenced baper by Dionysus Blazakis, although from 2011, does an excellent job of describing the sandboxing process from a reverse engineer's perspective.

-#### Block writing
+#### Deny writing

 Let's add the following rules to a profile named ```deny-write.sb```, which should block all filesystem write access: